2000090139-Abhishek/2000090139-Abhishek/README.md

    ## 🚀 About Me
    🔬 I'm currently pursuing B-tech degree in Computer Science and Information technology, at KL University.

-   👩‍💻 I'm currently working on django,react js.
+   👩‍💻 I'm currently working on django.

    🧠 I'm currently diving into the world of Cybersecurity and Ethical Hacking.

-   💻 I love writing code and learn anythings about it.

-   💬 Ask me anything about from <a href="https://www.linkedin.com/in/niranjan-sah/">Here</a>
+   💬 Ask me anything about from <a href="https://www.linkedin.com/in/abhishekchaudhary139//">Here</a>

    ⚡️ Fun fact...